 If we want to build a resilient EU, we cannot continue to consider older people as passive individuals in need of protection, but as rights holders, who are able to cope and adapt to shocks.
 Older people have transferrable skills and knowledge that should be passed on to the next generations.
 EU policymakers need to ensure that the understanding and concept of resilience includes individuals and adopts a human rights-based approach.

 AGE Platform Europe has teamed up with Population Europe and our research partners in the Horizon Europe 2020 funded project “FutuRes – Towards a Resilient Future of Europe”.
-Together, we will work to get a better understanding of resilience of and for older persons.
-We will examine ways to build a resilient Europe for following generations using a human rights-based approach.
-Alongside the project’s research, we will develop a Policy Lab where scientists will engage with EU policymakers to design resilience-building policies.
-For updates, follow our project Twitter account: @futu_res.
+Together, we examine ways to build a resilient Europe for following generations using a human rights-based approach.
+Alongside the project’s research, we are developing a Policy Lab where scientists will engage with EU policymakers to design resilience-building policies.